marshallswain/feathers-pinia/docs/guide/migrate-from-feathers-vuex.md

 **If you haven't completed the initial [setup](./setup), please do so first.**

 The following steps outline the specific migration steps to apply to your codebase.
 The list might not be exhaustive, be sure to apply these concepts to any custom implmentation or variation you might have.

+### Convert your Models

+See the section on [converting from Model Classes to Model Functions](/guide/migrate-models).

 #### Imports